garabik/Slinger/README.md

 The latency is horrible - I used the standard tricks when remuxing the stream and pushing it to the client, but it still adds some latency, and on top of that web browser buffers the video quite a lot.
 Sigh...

-This has been tested only with Slingbox Pro HD.
+This has been tested only with Slingbox Pro HD, on Chromium and Firefox on Linux (Opera on Linux does not work, known bug in linking with ffmpeg), and on Opera and Chrome on Android.